ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

    features be to get you to use Py-ART?" aimed at non-users

 The survey also asked about barriers that non-users faced to using Py-ART.
-Figure 4 shows the weighted responses, surprisingly the number one barrier was "Difficulty to install" followed by "Most of my analysis is done by others in our group."
+Figure 4 shows the weighted responses, surprisingly, the number one barrier was "Difficulty to install" followed by "Most of my analysis is done by others in our group."
 The least popular barrier was "I am not a python user", which is pleasing as it is indicative of a large uptake of Python in the community.